Research

 Cross-Site Publications:

-- Higgins, J., Wang, X., Barbieri, E., Mack, J., Caplan, D., Kiran, S., Rapp, B., Thompson, C.K., Zinbarg, R., & Parrish, T. (submitted).
+- Higgins, J., Barbieri, E., Wang, X., Mack, J., Caplan, D., Kiran, S., Rapp, B., Thompson, C.K., Zinbarg, R., & Parrish, T. (2020).
 Reliability of BOLD signals in chronic stroke-induced aphasia.
+European Journal of Neuroscience, 52(8): 3963-3978.
+DOI: 10.1111/ejn.14739.

 - Kiran, S., & Thompson, C.K.
 (2019).
 Neuroplasticity of Language Networks in Aphasia: Advances, Updates, and Future Challenges.
 Frontiers in Neurology: Stroke, 10, 295.
 PDF

 - Thompson, C.K., Walenski, M., Chen, Y.F., Caplan, D., Kiran, S., Rapp, B., Grunewald, K., Nunez, M., Zinbarg, R.E., & Parrish, T.B.
 (2017).
 Intrahemispheric perfusion in chronic stroke-induced aphasia.
-Neural Plasticity, 2017, 1-15.
-PMCID: PMC5357554.
-DOI:10.1155/2017/2361691.
-PDF
+Neural Plasticity, 2017, 2361691, 15 pages. https://doi.org/10.1155/2017/2361691 PDF

-- Crinion, J., Holland, A.L., Copland, D.A., Thompson, C.K., & Hillis, A.E.
+- Crinion, J., Holland, A.L., Copland, D.A., Thompson, C.K. & Hillis, A.E.
 (2013).
 Neuroimaging in aphasia treatment research: Quantifying brain lesions after stroke.
 Neuroimage, 73, 208-214.
-PMCID: PMC3534842.
+PMC3534842.
 DOI:10.1016/j.neuroimage.2012.07.044.
 PDF

 - Kiran, S., Ansaldo, A., Bastiaanse, R., Cherney, L.R., Howard, D., Faroqi-Shah, Y., Meinzer, M., & Thompson, C.K.
 (2013).
 Neuroimaging in aphasia treatment research: Standards for establishing the effects of treatment.
 Neuroimage, 76, 428-435.
-PMCID: PMC3552150.
+PMC3552150.
 DOI:10.1016/j.neuroimage.2012.10.011.
 PDF

 - Meinzer, M., Beeson, P., Cappa, S., Crinion, J, Kiran, S., Saur, D., Parrish, T., Crosson, B., & Thompson, C.K.
 (2013).
 Neuroimaging in aphasia treatment research: Consensus and practical guidelines for data analysis.
-Neuroimage, 73, 215-224.
-PMCID: PMC3416913.
+NeuroImage, 73, 215-224.
+PMC3416913.
 DOI:10.1016/j.neuroimage.2012.02.058.
 PDF

 The Neurobiology of Recovery of Sentence Processing in Agrammatic Aphasia